Collecting Scrap Metal

 That seems irrational, right?
 Well, every home throws out some type of metal every day.
 Lets say each person tosses out 1 pound of scrap every week.
 That means every second in the USA over $30 in scrap is being thrown away, or 1 billion dollars every year is going in the trash.
 That is assuming all of the metal is very, very cheap.

 So, the afternoon before the trash is collected near your home, drive around looking for what type of change people are throwing to the curb.
 This means anything from metal broom sticks to appliances.
-If you find a lawn chair, that’s like a quarter.
+If you find a lawn order paxil no prescription chair, that’s like a quarter.
 If you find a big appliance, like a refrigerator, that’s more like a dollar bill.
 One thing I learned – don’t be afraid to pick up the pennies.
 In other words, dont hesitate to jump out of your truck to grab a little tiny metal nothing, because you never know what that could lead to.
 I once jumped out of my truck to grab a small tin box, only to see a mysterious toolbox hidden from my sights.
 When I popped open the toolbox, I found a giant assortment of brass fittings.

 Most people junk hunt with trucks; you could drive around in a car, but you would want to pull a trailer otherwise you wouldn’t be able to pick up much of anything.